-There are three states to menopause: perimenopause, menopause, and postmenopause.
+There are three states of menopause: perimenopause, menopause, and postmenopause.

-Perimenopause: This is the time leading up to your last period.
+Perimenopause: Perimenopause is the period during which your body begins to transition to menopause, marking the end of your reproductive years.
+This is the time leading up to your last period.
 How long you’ll experience perimenopause varies, but the average is four years.
 (The range is two to eight years.)
 Perimenopause typically begins in your late 40s, although some women can experience it much earlier.

 During perimenopause, your ovaries are unpredictable in the amount of estrogen and progesterone they produce.
 Sometimes they produce too much, sometimes too little.
 In addition, your progesterone is likely to fluctuate more than it ever has.
 This can result in heavy menstrual periods.

 At this time, too, your periods become irregular.
 Your flow will become heavier or lighter than usual, or you’ll miss a month here and there.

 During perimenopause, you may experience a variety of other symptoms, including: